 Manuscripts, letters & diaries

 Manuscripts are the unpublished records of individuals, groups, business concerns and other political or social organisations.
-The State Library is the guardian and source of Victoria’s documentary heritage and holds over seven linear kilometres of manuscript records.
+The State Library is the guardian and source of Victoria’s documentary heritage, holding over seven linear kilometres of manuscript records.

-Typically such collections come in a variety of forms and include handwritten material such as letters, diaries, journals and notebooks, typescripts, electronic and born-digital records, plus other classes of unpublished records or productions.
-Many manuscript collections also include some printed and published ephemera, and on occasion photographs and film.
+Typically, manuscript collections come in a variety of forms and include handwritten material such as letters, diaries, journals and notebooks, typescripts, electronic and born-digital records, plus other classes of unpublished records or productions.
+Many collections also include some printed and published ephemera, and on occasion photographs and film.

 - records of the discovery, exploration and settlement of Victoria by Europeans, including the Port Phillip papers relating to the first contact between Europeans and Aboriginal people